uriva/rmmbr/dev_notes.md

 ### pypi

-Modify the version in `setup.py` and push to main.
+Modify the version in `setup.py` and push to main with commit message `deploy-pypi`.

 ### npm

-Modify the version in `build_npm.ts` and push to main.
+Modify the version in `build_npm.ts` and push to main with commit message `deploy-npm`.